Kilnavert: History

+The sum of £40 was imposed by William Bedell, Bishop of Kilmore on the parish of Templeport for the re-edifying of churches prior to 20 May 1634.

 By deed dated 17 July 1639, William Bedell, the Anglican Bishop of Kilmore, extended the above lease of Killfert to Oliver Lambert's son, Charles Lambart, 1st Earl of Cavan.

 The 1652 Commonwealth Survey lists the proprietor as The Lord of Cavan (i.e. Charles Lambart, 1st Earl of Cavan).

 On 19 January 1586 Queen Elizabeth I of England granted a pardon (No. 4813) to Edmund M'Cormuck M'Ferrall Magawran of Kilfert for fighting against the Queen's forces.

 The said Edmund McGovern was the great-grandson of Cormac Mág Shamhradháin, the Roman Catholic Bishop of Kilmore diocese, Ireland from 1476 to 1480 and the anti-bishop of Kilmore from 1480 to 1511.

 John O'Hart in his book Irish Pedigrees; or the Origin and Stem of the Irish Nation, p.
 414, mentions an incident that occurred at Kilnavert Church c.1590.

 Bryan Dolan came with his two sons Cormac and Charles to the neighbourhood of Ballymagauran, near the end of the sixteenth century.
 A bad time it was for priests and papists; yet, notwithstanding, Cormac and Charles rode on Sunday mornings to Killnavart, to hear Mass, a distance of some ten or twelve miles; and, having come there, they attached their horses by their bridle-reins to the branches of trees near the chapel.
 Baron MacGauran was then Earl of Tullaghagh, and heard Mass at Killnavart.
 He observed the two strange young men at Mass, and their horses tied by their bridles to trees near the chapel; he enquired to whom the horses belonged, and where the owners were from.
 Having been informed on those points, the Baron invited the young men to dinner on the following Sunday; and soon afterwards proffered them a residence in the neighbourhood of Ballymagauran, and they willingly accepted the invitation.
 Almost immediately afterwards Cormac Dolan, the elder son, married a near relative of the Baron,—the daughter of Terence MacGauran, who was better known as Trealach Caoch or "Blind Terry," in consequence of his being squint-eyed.
 But the Baron's hospitality and Dolan's marriage became a great misfortune to both parties.